Spades Card Game

 At PlayGetCash.com you can play for free or play to get cash (play for $ money prizes)

-In online environment, Partnership Spades is not well suited for serious players as it is highly prone to player collusion.
+Spades is a bidding and trick-taking card game of skill In online environment, Partnership Spades is not well suited for serious players as it is highly prone to player collusion.
 Even a single individual can get two separate online identities and pose as two partners, winning against an opposing real partnership every time.
 You can play two-player online Spades game at this site.
-2-player online Spades is completely collusion-proof and is an exciting card game of skill for serious players
+2-player online Spades is completely collusion-proof and is an exciting card game of skill for serious players |

 Free Games Spades With Humans